Polyconseil/systematic/README.md

   ; Optional, default is blank
   ; The locales to generate translation files locales = en_US en_GB
-  ; Optional, default is true
-  ; Whether to hash the generated bundle.js (relevant only for type = application) enableFileNameHashing = false
   ; Optional, default is []
   ; Adds entries to the noParse config of webpack; large libraries without a require can go there.
   ; It's only an optimization to speed up compilation in some cases, but it may break the build.